New Zealand Football Championship: National League Championship

 In March 2021, New Zealand Football announced a change to the structure of both the premiership and the top regional leagues around the country.
 The four top regional leagues (NRFL Premier, Central Premier League, Mainland Premier League and the FootballSouth Premier League) would be formed into the Northern League, Central League, and the Southern League.
 These leagues would allow local clubs to qualify for the premiership season (now known as the National League Championship), with the top 4 teams from the Northern League, the top 3 teams from the Central League, and the top 2 teams from the Southern League making up the competition, alongside the Wellington Phoenix Reserve side.
 All teams that qualify plus the Phoenix Reserves, would then play a single round-robin competition between September and December.

 Clubs

 Until 2019, the New Zealand Football Championship had no promotion or relegation, similar to leagues in Australia and the United States.
-A promotion and relegation system will be introduced to the National League in 2020/2021, taking the form of a slot protection model.
+A promotion and relegation system was to be introduced to the National League in 2020/2021, taking the form of a slot protection model.
 This model protects one National League slot for each major region of the country to protect geographic representation and maintain a pathway for all clubs into the ISPS Handa Premiership.
-A slot for the Wellington Phoenix's reserve side will also be protected.
-Promotion and relegation will be decided every 4 years.
+A slot for the Wellington Phoenix's reserve side was to also be protected.
+Promotion and relegation were to be decided every 4 years.